 Opening a live account is easy.
-Simply fill out the secure, open live account application form then verify your email address.
+Simply fill out the secure, open a live account application form then verify your email address.
 You will also need to submit some identification documents in order to complete your application, including: Proof ID, such as a passport or driver's license; Proof of Address (POA) like a bank statement or utility bill.
 Please ensure that the POA document clearly shows your name, date of issue and address.
 Unfortunately we cannot accept POA documents that are more than 3 months old.
 You can submit these by emailing email@example.com or upload it from members portal after login in your account.

 Opening a demo account is even easier.
 Simply go to our demo account page and fill in your personal details to generate the account log-in details and send it to your email address.